Flavour mixing transport theory and resonant leptogenesis: Numerical results

 \paragraph{Flavour oscillation.}

 Let us look more closely at the role of the flavour oscillations in resonant leptogenesis.
 In the left panel of figure~\cref{fig:deltaf_and_SCP_flavour_oscillation} we show the evolution of the helicity-even part of the off-diagonal Majorana neutrino phase space function $\Im(\delta f_{\evec{k}h12}^{m,+})$ with $\abs{\evec{k}} = 3T$ and $\Delta m_{21} = 0.01 m_1$.
 This is a case with rapid flavour oscillations corresponding to $N_{12} \approx 110$.
 The modes of this $\delta f$-component in the range $\abs{\evec{k}}/T \sim$ 0.1--10 give the dominant contribution to the integrated lepton source term.
-In the right panel we plot the contribution $\tilde S_{CP,\evec{k}}$ of this mode to the lepton source term $\tilde S_{CP} \equiv \int \dd^3 \evec{k}/(2 \pi)^3 \tilde S_{CP,\evec{k}}/T^3$.
+In the right panel we plot the contribution $\tilde S_{CP,\evec{k}}$ of the same mode to the lepton source term, normalised according to $\tilde S_{CP} \equiv \int \dd^3 \evec{k}/(2 \pi)^3 \tilde S_{CP,\evec{k}}/T^3$.
 Both the mode and its contribution to the lepton source display a strong oscillation pattern with a quickly dying amplitude.
-This decay of the oscillations is precisely the reason for the emergence of the semiclassical limit from the QKEs.
+This decay of the oscillations is precisely the reason for the emergence of the semiclassical limit (shown as the green dash-dotted line) from the QKEs.
 We will make this explicit in equation~\cref{eq:ImInt} below.
-We show also in the right panel the full integrated source term from the QKEs (dotted line) and from the BE-approach with the sum regulator (dash-dotted line).
+We show also in the right panel the full integrated source term from the QKEs (dotted line) and from the Boltzmann approach with the sum regulator (dash-dot-dotted line).
 Even in the QKE-result all oscillations are smoothed out in the integrated source, due to the phase differences between different modes.